Everything you wanted to know about the Progressives ...

 Progressive = looking to the future.

-We seek the best answers, rather than the answers which match an ideology, to help society move forward based on research evidence and the best interests of the people.
+We seek the right answers, rather than the answers which match an ideology or a political agenda.
+As Progressives our aim is to help society move forward based on research, evidence and to achieve equitable outcomes for all Australians.

 Are you left wing? right wing? centrist?

 We are none of those things.
 We don’t base our policies on an exclusive ideology or on the interests of one demographic.
 We’re not in the thrall of big business, the unions or any radical movement.
-We base policies on evidence and ethical concerns, and we want to work with specific communities to find solutions to their specific problems.
+We base policies on evidence and ethical concerns, and we work with a diverse range of communities to help get the outcomes they need.

 Are you Communists/Socialists?

-No. We are strongly anti-corruption and we have a strong Code of Ethics which we implement without hesitation when people in the party behave badly.
+No. Progressivism is not a communist/socialist aligned ideology.
 We are pro-equality, but that doesn’t mean we’re communist or even socialist.
-We are just as interested in supporting small business as we are in supporting low income earners and the unemployed.
-We also want to support large corporations to do their jobs in a more ethical manner which doesn’t compromise the well-being of those less well-off.
-We do believe that everyone deserves a roof over their head and enough to eat.
+We are just as interested in supporting small business as we are in supporting low income earners and people on income support.
+We also support large corporations to do their jobs in an ethical manner which doesn’t compromise the well-being of others.

 We aren’t tied to one social demographic or organisation/movement.
 We believe the rights of employers and workers are equally important.